matchilling/com.matchilling.www/src/pages/article/2020-04-27-restful-pagination-in-spring-using-link-header/index.md

 }
 ```

-Let’s quickly cover a few important points in the above code:
+Let's quickly cover a few essential points in the above code:

 - As a page in Spring data can be [one-indexed](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html#data-properties), meaning a page number of zero in the request equals the first page we need this piece of information to adapt our links pointing to the next, last etc. pages accordingly.
 Fortunately, the [Spring Value annotation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/beans/factory/annotation/Value.html) makes it easy to inject the value through the class constructor.
-- In order to expose our new Link header to the browser, we set the [Access-Control-Expose-Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers) to whitelist them.
+- To expose our new Link header to the browser, we set the [Access-Control-Expose-Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers) to whitelist them.
 - Furthermore, we enable the client to display the page number, size, total elements and total pages by adding them as additional headers.

-**But how are the links actually being created?**
+**But how are the links being created?**

 So far we have only seen a call to the `links` method which returns a string.
 Next, we take a look at how the links are being created: